-- recommend an Operational Plan within the framework of the Arts Council's policies for approval by Council; - make proposals concerning strategic development and policy issues within the Committee's remit as an input to the Arts Council's Corporate Plan, subject to the requirements of the Welsh Government.

-3.3 Council appoints and delegates to the Audit and Risk Assurance Committee the duty:

-- to help to maintain the high standards and propriety in the use of the Arts Council's funds and to encourage proper accountability for the use of those funds; - to improve the quality of financial reporting by reviewing internal and external statements on behalf of the Council; - to promote a climate of financial discipline and control with a view to reducing the opportunities for financial mismanagement; and - to promote the development of internal control systems that will help satisfy the Council that it will achieve is key objectives and targets and that it is operating in a proper and efficient manner.
+- make proposals concerning strategic development and policy issues within the Committee's remit as an input to the Arts Council's Corporate Plan; making appropriate reference to the requirements of Welsh Government - recommend matters for inclusion in the Operational Plan, within the framework of the Arts Council's policies, for approval by Council. - 3.3 Council appoints and delegates to the Audit and Risk Assurance Committee the duty: - to help to maintain the high standards and propriety in the use of the Arts Council's funds and to encourage proper accountability for the use of those funds; - to improve the quality of financial reporting by reviewing internal and external statements on behalf of the Council; - to promote a climate of financial discipline and control with a view to reducing the opportunities for financial mismanagement; and - to promote the development of internal control systems that will help satisfy the Council that it will achieve is key objectives and targets and that it is operating in a proper and efficient manner.

-4 Officers
+4. Officers

-- 4.1 Council delegates to the Chief Executive, supported by the Senior Management Team, the responsibility for the day-to-day administration and management of the Arts Council's business.
-This includes: - delegated authorities for general operating expenditure within the approved annual estimates; - delegated authorities for approving arts expenditure below predetermined levels; - the appointment of staff below the rank of Chief Executive.
+- 4.1 Council delegates to the Chief Executive, supported by the Senior Leadership Team, the responsibility for the day-to-day administration and management of the Arts Council's business.
+This includes: - delegated authorities for general operating expenditure within the approved annual estimates; - delegated authorities for approving arts expenditure below pre-determined levels; - the appointment of staff below the rank of Chief Executive.
 In the case of the appointment of senior staff, the Chief Executive will involve appropriate members of the Council in the selection process. - 4.2 The Chief Executive also has a duty in his/her role as Accounting Officer to ensure that appropriate advice is given to the Council on all matters relating to financial propriety and regularity, for the keeping of proper accounts and for the efficient and effective use of resources.
 In this capacity the Chief Executive is liable to be examined on these matters by the Audit Committee of the Welsh Government or Committee of Public Accounts of the House of Commons.